 Art therapy is the use of the creative process partnered with psychotherapy which offers a chance for self-exploration and understanding.
 Art allows us to explore things we may not have words to explain.
 While art therapy can be a deep and intense form of counselling, this group will focus on a lighter form of art therapy—“art as healing.”
 We will be using art as a tool for expression and discussion in order to help facilitate healing within our mind, body and spirit.
 In this series, Melanie will use innovative methods of art therapy and mindfulness to guide students on how to express themselves through art.

-The Winter 2022 Beyond Words series is led by registered art therapist Melanie Gray and coordinated by Fatou Tounkara, Union Gallery Program Coordinator and Yashfeen Afzaal, Program Assistant.
-Beyond Words is supported by Four Directions Indigenous Student Centre and in partnership with Queen’s Collage Collectives.
+The 2022-2023 Beyond Words series is led by registered art therapist Melanie Gray and coordinated by Tiffany Harianto, Program Intern, and Yashfeen Afzaal, Program Assistant.
+Beyond Words is in partnership with Queen’s Collage Collectives.

 Please feel free to refer to our Wellness Package during Beyond Words, or anytime on your art healing and wellness journey.
 From therapists to wellness organizations, this wellness package provides resources and safe spaces for your wellbeing.
 Recommended therapists are listed based on direct or indirect relationships between UG staff.

-Queen's Collage Collectives is a club on Queen’s campus.
-Their events are for healing, expression and the strengthening of mental health through creating art.
+Queer Collage Collective's events are for healing, expression and the strengthening of mental health through creating art.
 They aim to provide an accountable space to facilitate anti-oppressive conversation.